-For those who have the means to travel, it’s a no-brainer.
-When you’ve got time, money, and the physical capacity, seeing the world is a pursuit that can have long-lasting health benefits, and it’s a way to meet new people and expand your appreciation of the world.
+For those who have the means, travel in your golden years is a no-brainer.
+When you’ve got time, money, and the physical capacity, seeing the world will can provide incredible experiences as well as health benefits.

-So read on to find out where, how, and tips on making the most of travel as a senior: which countries are popular, the different types of holidays, and what to watch out for.
+Our guide explains how to make the most of travel as a senior, including which countries are popular, the different types of holidays...and what to watch out for.

 The travel industry has progressed in recent years, and offers more options than ever for the senior traveller, catering to those with mobility issues and even those recovering from illness.